HarigovindM-G/Markdown-Editor/README.md

 # Updations from our team
 ## To the existing mardown version, our team has brought certain modifications or updations like:
-1. Dark mode
+1. Edit mode
-2. Auto save
+2. Preview mode
-3. Image upload
-4. Syntax highlighting
+3. Syntax highlighting
-5. Line numbering
-6. Word count
-7. Character count
+4. Help

 ## Link to product walkthrough
 [link to video](https://youtu.be/jdsCD3Xdn2k?feature=shared)